Subspace Adversarial Training: Introduction

-There is a close link between the large gradients and overfitting, which will be discussed in detail in \cref{investigate}.
-Inspired by this link, we propose to control the magnitude of the gradient to resolve the overfitting.
-One straightforward way is to add a regularization term on the gradient norm.
-However, it would bring considerable additional computational overheads as it requires second-order derivatives, and even worse, it may harm the neural networks' approximation capability \cite{barrett2020implicit, geiping2021stochastic}.
-Another possible way is to restrict the gradient descent in a subspace instead of the whole parameter space to prevent the excessive growth of the gradient.
-The key challenge lies in keeping the neural network's capability in such a subspace, which has been recently discussed in \cite{li2021low} showing that optimizing the parameters in a tiny subspace extracted from training dynamics could keep the neural network's performance.
-Based on this discovery, we propose a new AT method called \emph{Subspace Adversarial Training} (\emph{Sub-AT}), which first identifies such an effective subspace and then conducts AT on it.
-From the training statistics of Sub-AT in \cref{singleAT}, we can find that it successfully controls the average gradient norm under a constant low level (the yellow dotted curve), thus resolving the catastrophic overfitting.
-Meanwhile, it significantly improves the robust accuracy from 0.4 to nearly 0.5 (the yellow solid curve).
-The sensitivity to learning rates is also fundamentally overcome as we only use a constant learning rate and can obtain similar results across a wide range of learning rates.
-As a direct extension, Sub-AT can be applied to multi-step AT to mitigate the robust overfitting (\cref{pgdAT}), implying that the two different phenomena share similar essence.
-Thus for the first time, the two overfitting phenomena previously considered to be treated separately \cite{andriushchenko2020understanding} are now connected and resolved in a unified approach.
+Inspired by the link between large gradients and overfitting, we propose to resolve the overfitting by controlling the magnitude of the gradient.
+A possible way is to restrict the gradient descent in a subspace instead of the whole parameter space, to prevent the excessive growth of the gradient.
+The key challenge lies in keeping the network's capability in such a subspace, which has been recently discussed in \cite{li2021low} showing that, optimizing parameters in a tiny subspace extracted from training dynamics could keep the performance.
+Based on this discovery, we propose a new AT method called \emph{\textbf{Sub}space \textbf{A}dversarial \textbf{T}raining} (\emph{\textbf{Sub-AT}}), which identifies such an effective subspace and conducts AT in it.
+From the training statistics of Sub-AT in \cref{singleAT}, we observe that it successfully controls the average gradient norm under a low level (the yellow dotted curve), thus resolving the catastrophic overfitting.
+Meanwhile, the robust accuracy is significantly improved from 0.4 to nearly 0.5 (the yellow solid curve).
+The sensitivity to learning rates is also fundamentally overcome as we only use a constant learning rate, and the results remain similar across a wide range of choices.
+As a direct extension, Sub-AT can be applied to mitigate the robust overfitting (\cref{pgdAT}) in multi-step AT, implying the similar essence behind these two phenomena.
+Thus for the first time, the two overfittings, which were previously treated separately \cite{andriushchenko2020understanding}, are now connected and resolved in a unified approach.